iterative/link-check/README.md

 With this option specified, the CLI checker will always exit with code 0.
 This allows the link check to be run as optional in CI pipelines that run off exit codes.

+##### -d / --dry-run

+When this flag is present, no link checks will actually be run.
+Useful for debugging link patterns, as excluded links will have a description distinct from those stopped by the dry run alone.

 ### GitHub Action